 I thank the Minister for his principled and precise words.
 He has recognised that if the institutions are restored, the amendments will fall.
 If the institutions are restored, however, the issue will not go away.
 The principle still needs to run through whatever proposals emerge, be they in Belfast for Northern Ireland-based victims or in Great Britain for Great Britain-based victims.
 Will the Minister commit himself to ensuring that, come what may, the principle he has outlined—that we will support victims but not victim makers—will hold true?

 Let me take the hon.
-Gentleman back to the point made by the right hon.
-Member for Belfast North (Nigel Dodds), who pointed out that there were four criteria under the Act that would apply and which we would need to work through in order to deliver the central principle that I—and, now, the hon.
+Gentleman back to the point made by the hon.
+Member for Ealing North (Stephen Pound), who pointed out that there were four criteria under the Act that would apply and which we would need to work through to deliver the central principle that I—and, now, the hon.
 Gentleman as well—have enunciated.
-Those four criteria include not just the question of how, when or where the injury was sustained—for example, the question of whether or not we should be including people who were injured in the Canary Wharf bombings in London—but residence or nationality.
-Both those issues are clearly factors, and they are on the face of the Bill, so, as the hon.
+Those four criteria include not just the question of how, when or where the injury was sustained—for example, the question whether we should be including people who were injured in the Canary Wharf bombings in London—but residence or nationality.
+Both those issues are clearly factors, and they are in the Bill, so, as the hon.
 Gentleman rightly says, they will not go away.
 They must be addressed, and they will be addressed as we work through the detailed process between now and the end of May.

 Should innocent casualties and far-from-innocent paramilitaries be treated in the same way?
 The answer is “No, never.”
 The Minister has said that, and 14 of the victims’ groups have said the very same thing, which is very much at odds with what has been said by the Victims’ Commissioner.
 One of those groups, Decorum NI, represents many of my constituents.